Pragna0506/Login-and-SignUp-Page-/README.md

 - 📱 Fully Responsive Design
 - 🎨 Clean and Modern User Interface

-🛠️ Built With
+🛠️ Built With:

 - HTML – For structuring the web pages
 - CSS – For styling and responsive design
 - JavaScript – For interactivity and validation

-📚 Learning Outcomes
+📚 Learning Outcomes:

 Through this project, I enhanced my understanding of:
 - Building well-structured web pages with HTML